Onyx-Protocol/Onyx/docs/protocol/specifications/entries.md

 1. [Validate](#program-validation) `Program` with the given `Arguments`.
 2. Verify that `Issuance` points to an issuance that is present in the transaction (meaning visitable by traversing `Results` and `Sources` from the transaction header) and whose `Anchor` is equal to this nonce's ID.
+3. If the transaction version is 1: verify that the `ExtHash` is the all-zero hash.

 ### TimeRange